 External auditors must audit the annual financial statements and the compensation report.
 Auditors must comply with strict independence requirements.
 They must be independent of the board of directors, the executive board and major shareholders.
 Auditors may not conduct business for or engage in other ways with the company outside the audit work if those activities were to endanger their independence.
 Auditors cannot audit their own work or the work of persons close to them.
 Moreover, auditors are not allowed to audit companies in which they hold a direct or significant indirect participation or against which they have a substantial claim or debt.
 The lead auditor of an audit mandate must be changed every seven years.
 In addition, auditors must meet the qualification requirements of the Federal Act on the Admission and Supervision of Auditors.
 The qualification requirements concern professional education and an auditor's good standing.

-As regards non-listed companies, an acquirer of bearer shares must report his or her name, date of birth, nationality and address to the company.16 In addition, an acquirer or a group of acquirers of registered or bearer shares representing 25 per cent or more of the share capital or voting rights must report the name and address of its ultimate beneficial owner to the company.17 Any change to the notified information must be reported within three months.
-Note that this notification duty does not apply to listed companies.
+As regards non-listed companies, an acquirer or a group of acquirers of shares representing 25 per cent or more of the share capital or voting rights must report the name and address of its ultimate beneficial owner to the company.
+Any change to the notified information must be reported within three months.
+This notification duty does not apply to listed companies.
 Further, if a company is controlled by a listed company, then the shareholder has to notify only its name and seat and the fact that it is a listed company or controlled by a listed company.
-The company is required to keep a register of the holders of bearer shares and the ultimate beneficial owners of shareholders holding 25 per cent or more of the share capital or voting rights.
+The company is required to keep a register of the ultimate beneficial owners of shareholders holding 25 per cent or more of the share capital or voting rights.
 The notifications must be stored for 10 years.
 The register is not open to the public.
-Further, pursuant to a change of the CO that entered into force on 1 November 2019, as of 30 April 2021, Swiss companies are no longer allowed to issue bearer shares (except for listed companies and companies that have issued bearer shares in the form of certificated securities) (Bucheffekten).
-Any existing bearer shares will have to be converted into registered shares.

 A board of directors' duty of care also covers aspects of corporate social responsibility, as acts against societal values may harm the company and may pose financial, operational and reputational risks.
 The Code specifically states that a board of directors must avoid these risks.
 Swiss company law allows the board of directors and the executive board to take into account the interests of stakeholders other than the shareholders.
 Employment law, the Gender Equality Act, and any legislation regarding environmental protection, cover certain aspects of corporate social responsibility that must be observed by companies in general.